The Lycian Way Named the World’s Best Long-Distance Hike of 2025

 More Than Just a Title

 Awards are nice.
 Headlines are exciting.
 But the real magic of the Lycian Way isn’t in a magazine ranking.
+It isn’t something that can be fully captured in a list or defined by a single title.

 It’s in the quiet sound of your boots on stone.